 Occasionally, it isn’t possible to reach an agreement without additional support from a third party to provide an independent viewpoint.
 We use Prime Resolution to provide impartial, independent and free disagreement resolution and mediation for parents/carers and young people up to the age of 25.

-If you would like information about alternative providers, please contact the SEN Team.
+If you would like information about alternative providers, please contact us.
 From 3 April 2018, a National Trial has been launched for a Single Route of Redress, please see section below for further information.

 Informal disagreement resolution services are available through IASS.
 We recommend that you access this support before moving to a more formal process, such as mediation.
 IASS can give you information and advice about the options available to you when you disagree with the provision made available to you or for your child with SEND, and can continue to offer advice and support throughout more formal processes.